Garden Making

 Garden Making is an independent Canadian quarterly magazine for home gardeners published by Inspiring Media Inc., in Niagara-on-the-Lake, Ontario.

 History

 The magazine was launched in 2010 by Beckie and Michael Fox, two longtime magazine professionals.
 Beckie, Garden Makings editor-in-chief, was on the editorial team of Canadian Gardening magazine for its first decade, from the launch in 1990 until becoming its editor, from 1999 to 2001, when it was owned by Avid Media.

-Michael, CEO and publisher of Garden Making, retired from Rogers Publishing in 2012, where he had worked in senior management for more than 30 years.
+Michael, CEO and publisher of Garden Making, retired from Rogers Media in 2012, where he had worked in senior management for more than 30 years.
 He is the 2015 recipient of Outstanding Achievement from the National Magazine Awards Foundation.